Permanent Vacation (Lime Cordiale album)

 Permanent Vacation is the debut studio album by Australian indie rock duo Lime Cordiale, released on 13 October 2017 through Chugg Music Entertainment.

-Background

-In an interview with Aus Music Scene, lead vocalist Oliver Leimbach stated:"We want people to find their own stories in this music.
+In an interview with Aus Music Scene, lead vocalist Oliver Leimbach stated "We want people to find their own stories in this music.
 I hope you and your lover listen to [album track] "Can I Be Your Lover", break up and then that song makes you suffer.
 We're trying to get inside your head."

 Recording and composition

 Permanent Vacation is primarily a pop and rock record.
 The album was recorded throughout 2017 with producer Dave Hammer.
 The album discusses themes such as the Australian landscape, conservation and sustainability.

 Critical reception

 In a review of the album, Tanja Brooks Toubro of Tone Deaf said: "The strength of Permanent Vacation doesn't lie in its ability to present as a perfectly cohesive album – because it doesn't – but in the quality of the individual songs" and described the album as a "very varied record".